arayhann/metweet/README.md

 ## Getting Started

-This project is a made for glints technical submission.
+This project is made for glints technical submission.

 You can create a new account or just login with this available account: